Exciting news! The final book in the Canyon Club series— Jack Ryker’s story, Saturday Santa—comes out this October.

-The Canyon Series takes readers to the beach towns south of L.A. where three graduates of an uber-privileged boy's school meet again as their tenth high school reunion approaches.
-It’s a fun fact, that if you search the web for “bad headmasters,” you’ll find murderers, adulterers, and embezzlers.
-Private schools and scandal go together like burgers and fries, so I didn’t have to go far to research the wrongdoing of Headmaster Chambers at fictional Canyon, a world that has striking similarities to Austen’s Regency England.
+The Canyon Series takes readers to the beach towns south of L.A. where three millionaire graduates of an uber-privileged boy's school meet again as their tenth high school reunion approaches.

 The “Sons of Sin” trilogy tells the story of three brothers, whose mother is an infamous London courtesan.
 Bound by their tainted birth and the kidnapping of the youngest in 1816, Xander, Will, and Kit Jones stand poised between London’s dark, labyrinthine underworld and its gleaming future.
 Each has a story interwoven with the rise of modern London.